uhhhci/Ambiculus/README.md

 The Arduino Nano is connected to LED Strips with an integrated WS2812B Controller.
 The sketch uses the Adafruit Neopixel library (https://github.com/adafruit/Adafruit_NeoPixel) .

 Finally managed to find some time to clean up the code and used the opportunity to update it and make it faster.
 Now using async gpu readbacks.
+There is an example Scene included which works without an HMD.